-------------------

 A Variety of Housing Styles, a Golf Course, a Resort-Style Pool, a Nature Preserve and Lush Landscaping Bring Retirees to 55+ Pelican Preserve

 The gated 55+ golf community of Pelican Preserve stretches across 1,100 green acres on Florida's Gulf Coast.
-Construction started in the early-2000s and continues today.
-At build out, the development should contain 2,500 condominiums, attached houses, and single family homes.
+Construction started in the early-2000s, wrapped up in 2020 and resulted in 2,500 condominiums, attached houses and single family homes.

 Floor plans range from about 1,229 square feet to 3,275 square feet.
 Condos are in mid-rise buildings with elevators, balconies, and assigned carport spots.
 Attached houses are grouped as duplexes or fourplexes.
 All have an attached garage.
 Detached villas and cottages may have up to four bedrooms, a covered lanai, and a master suite with a private bath.